 This salmon salad sandwich is big on smoky flavor, balanced with bright splashes of lemon juice and fresh dill, then piled high on your favorite bread.

-I created this salmon salad sandwich in the same style as you may enjoy egg salad – broken into chunks and tossed in a creamy mayo dressing with seasonings and herbs.
+I created this salmon salad recipe in the same style as you may enjoy egg salad - broken into chunks and tossed in a creamy mayo dressing with seasonings and herbs.
 It is similar in style and texture to a salmon dip, but creamier and not as rich.
-It is the perfect sandwich for a light lunch.
+It is the perfect sandwich for weekday lunches, and best of all, great source of protein!

-- Smoked salmon – you want the smoked salmon fillets, not the very thinly sliced salmon.
+- Smoked salmon - You want the smoked salmon fillets, not the very thinly sliced salmon, or fresh salmon fillets.
+However, you can use smoked canned salmon for this easy recipe.

-- Dill – Make sure you get fresh dill, the flavor difference is noticeable.
+- Dill - Make sure you get fresh dill, dried dill will have a very muted flavor.

 How to make it